SAP-ISLM/ISLM-Samples/ISLM_with_SAPAIServices_BTP/README.md

    <br>![](/ISLM_with_SAPAIServices_BTP/images/25.png)
 6. Input the Intelligent Scenario Name and click on **Next**
    <br>![](/ISLM_with_SAPAIServices_BTP/images/26.png)
 7. Enter the Service Key details.
-Ctrl+Click [here](../ex5/) to get Service Key details.
+Please find the service key in a .txt file in desktop to get Service Key details.
    <br>![](/ISLM_with_SAPAIServices_BTP/images/27.png)
 8. Click **Next**.
    <br>![](/ISLM_with_SAPAIServices_BTP/images/28.png)